Almenon/AREPL-vscode/README.md

 You can activate AREPL directly by using control-shift-a or command-shift-a if on Mac

-#### Deveveloper Setup:

-1. Install VSCode, python 3 and npm (if not already installed)
-2. clone this repository
-3. npm install
-4. start debugging

-see [AREPL-backend](https://github.com/Almenon/AREPL-backend) for the npm package that executes the python code

 AREPL is also availible as a standalone [app](https://github.com/Almenon/AREPL)

 #### Settings: